kwajo/CA_Assignments/one/README.md

 **The Author of QwackChat claims no liability or responsibility for any actions take by *you* the user.**

+**NOTE: the terminal application does not use the CLI for communication anymore. prior versions allowed this but the feature has since been discontinuted**

+## System requirements
+1. A linux computer
+2. the [tkinter](https://www.activestate.com/products/activetcl/downloads/) package must be downloaded manually prior to running.
+3. python3 installed
 ## Installation

 1. open a python3 terminal